epfl-lasa/iCub-Assistant/README.md

 **Reference**
 [1] Figueroa, N., Faraji, S., Koptev, M. and Billard, A. (2019) "A Dynamical System Approach for Adaptive Grasping, Navigation and Co-Manipulation with Humanoid Robots".
-Submitted to ICRA-2020.
+In proceedings of the IEEE International Conference on Robotics and Automation (ICRA-2020).
+Paris, France [pdf-link](https://infoscience.epfl.ch/record/277616/)

 **Contact**: For questions on the methods and/or implementation contact [Nadia Figueroa](http://lasa.epfl.ch/people/member.php?SCIPER=238387) (nadia.figueroafernandez AT epfl dot ch) and/or [Salman Faraji](https://salmanfaraji.github.io/) (salman.faraji AT epfl dot ch)